Funding: Community-Based Projects for Seniors

 Applications postmarked by the application deadline are reviewed for eligibility by the Department to ensure they meet the Program’s eligibility criteria.
 Applications will be rejected at the screening phase for any of the following reasons:

-- The application is late (i.e., postmarked after the deadline);
+- The Application for funding is late (i.e. postmarked after the deadline);

 - The application is incomplete and/or not signed by the authorized representatives of the organization;